Pottawattamie County, Iowa: Geography

+In 2023, Pottawattamie County had the highest corn production in Iowa and the U.S., with over 47 million bushels produced.

 Due to movement of the Missouri River and a Supreme Court ruling, part of the county, Carter Lake, actually lies on the far side of the Missouri River.
 This part of the county cannot be reached by road without entering Nebraska; no direct bridge exists.